Gridley123/design-system/packages/docs-site/src/library/pages/timeline/index.md

 ### Render Props

 [Render props](https://reactjs.org/docs/render-props.html) allow us to provide custom persentation layers to our compound components by exposing any relevant internal state.
-See the example usage opposite for the  `TimelineMonths`  component.
+See the example usage for the  `TimelineMonths`  component.

 </div>
 <div className="rn-fw-code rn-fw-md">